waldirio/rho/doc/command_syntax_usage.rst

 Programs on Remote Machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides standard Unix utilities, some Rho fact collectors depend on specific programs being installed on the machines being scanned.
+Besides standard Unix utilities, some rho fact collectors depend on specific programs being installed on the machines being scanned.
 THe complete list is at `remote programs
 <github.com/quipucords/rho/doc/remote_programs.rst>`.